metalll/ios-simple-voice-app-tutorial/README.md

 	    [_client startListeningOnActiveConnection];
 	}

-Replace the code in `viewDidLoad` with the following
+Replace the code in `viewDidLoad` with the following:

 	- (void)viewDidLoad
 	{